input-output-hk/partner-chains-smart-contracts/docs/SIPs/15-Native-Token-Management.md

 The reserve validator will be parametrized by `VersionOracleConfig`.

-The datum for reserve utxos will be of the type `Datum` which must can be inline datum:
+The datum for reserve utxos will be of the type `Datum` which can be inline datum:
 ```

 data ImmutableSettings = ImmutableSettings